 Best Lawyers® 2018 Louisville Litigation – Labor and Employment “Lawyer of the Year”

-Dustin received her undergraduate degree from Transylvania University (B.A., 1988), and her law school degree from the University of Louisville Louis D. Brandeis School of Law (J.D., 1991).
+Dustin received her undergraduate degree from Transylvania University (BA, 1988) and her law school degree from the University of Louisville Louis D. Brandeis School of Law (JD, 1991).

-Dustin has recently obtained summary judgment dismissing $10 million in potential claims against a national bank in a Kentucky federal court matter.
+Some of Dustin’s recent work includes obtaining a summary judgment dismissing $10 million in potential claims against a national bank in a Kentucky federal court matter.
 In a second matter, Dustin used strategic discovery efforts and related litigation in Kentucky, Ohio, Illinois and Nevada to obtain dismissal of multimillion dollar lender liability claims against the bank, while also being awarded judgments against the debtors for more than $5.5 million, including attorneys’ fees and costs.
 In a third matter, Dustin successfully defended the bank in a substantial executive compensation arbitration, which prevented a series of similar claims involving more than $10 million in potential losses.

 In the healthcare arena, Dustin has represented numerous healthcare organizations in obtaining and in opposing certificates of need to develop medical centers.
 In recent years, Dustin has successfully litigated and appealed matters permitting the development of two separate ambulatory surgery centers at a cost of over $100 million.

 In general commercial litigation matters, Dustin has represented companies, individuals and family members in numerous disputes involving claims of breach of contract, breach of fiduciary duty and fraud, in addition to disputes seeking declaratory and equitable relief such as the appointment of a receiver.